 In this post, we will be exploring some of the highlights of Thanksgiving in Hawaii.
 You’ll find out where to eat it (because you can’t have turkey all by itself!), what traditions may be different from home, and how to make sure that your family gets their fixings for pumpkin pie.

 You won’t want to miss out on these fun events while visiting Hawaii during this time!
-We’ll also give you tips about where you’re most likely to find turkeys.
+We’ll also give you tips about where you’re most likely to find turkeys on your Hawaii vacation.

 And because we know how important dessert is, we’ll even tell you where you can pick up those pies so that everyone has something sweet after dinner!
 There’s no better way than with our guide here.

-So sit back and enjoy reading about everything Thanksgiving has to offer in beautiful Hawaii!
+So sit back and enjoy reading about everything Thanksgiving has to offer for a Hawaiian vacation!

 Keep scrolling to learn how to plan the perfect trip to Hawaii at Thanksgiving!

 Does Hawaii Celebrate Thanksgiving?

 Although modern-day Hawaiians and Hawaii residents do celebrate Thanksgiving, they did not always.
 Ancient Hawaiian culture already had an event called Makahiki.
 This was a four-month-long festival that allowed them to give thanks and pause wars to celebrate each other and even give gifts.